How does mediation work?

 - disputes between lessors (property owners, or landlords) and lessees (tenants) of shops, restaurants, offices, and industrial or commercial premises

-- lease, license or contract disputes between small businesses and Government agencies or local government
+- lease, license or contract disputes between small businesses and other businesses, as well as government

 - disagreements between contractors and subcontractors